isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1420.md

 **Description**

 COVID-19 has accelerated the need for companies to embark on digital transformations, and revamp the way work is done to drive higher levels of productivity and effectiveness.
-EY’s People Advisory Services, together with our broader EY Technology and Business Consultancy practices, assists companies on your workforce transformation efforts, including job redesign, business process redesign and workforce upskilling, to help you realise the future of work within your organisations.
+EY's People Advisory Services, together with our broader EY Technology and Business Consultancy practices, assists companies on your workforce transformation efforts, including job redesign, business process redesign and workforce upskilling, to help you realise the future of work within your organisations.

 ## Solution Packages Option(s)